parcel-bundler/website/src/languages/elm.md

   order: 9
 ---

-You can import [Elm](https://elm-lang.org/) files like any another Javascript files.
+You can import [Elm](https://elm-lang.org/) files like any another JavaScript files.

 The npm package `elm` needs to be manually installed beforehand.
-You'll also need a `elm.json` configuration file (run `yarn elm init -y` to get started and modify it if neccessary).
+You'll also need a `elm.json` configuration file (run `yarn elm init` to get started and modify it if necessary).

 {% sample null, "column" %}
 {% samplefile "index.html" %}